rti/lstvis/README.md

-Lstvis analyzes sections and symbols referenced in objdump's output and compiles those information into an ordered list of graphs including source code, assambly code and raw binary data.
+Lstvis analyzes sections and symbols referenced in objdump's output and compiles those information into an ordered list of graphs including source code, assembly code and raw binary data.

 Howto use
 ---------